 You don’t have to submit your mileage records when you file your tax return, but you’ll be happy you have them on hand if an auditor knocks on your door.

 Whether you or your employees are using personal vehicles for work, it’s helpful to know the standard mileage rate.
 That way, you can accurately deduct any driving expenses and make sure you’re compensating your team fairly.

-Just remember—for the rest of 2022, the standard mileage rate is 62.5 cents per mile.
+Just remember—for 2023, the standard mileage rate is 65.5 cents per mile.
 And stay tuned for any future updates.